Skip to content

 Postponed work

-@withoutboats withoutboats added A-associated-items Area: Associated items (types, constants & functions) A-traits Area: Trait system A-typesystem Area: The type system B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
+@withoutboats withoutboats added A-associated-items Area: Associated items (types, constants & functions) A-trait-system Area: Trait system A-type-system Area: Type system B-RFC-approved Blocker: Approved by a merged RFC but not yet implemented.
 B-unstable Blocker: Implemented in the nightly compiler and unstable.
-C-tracking-issue Category: A tracking issue for an RFC or an unstable feature.
-T-lang Relevant to the language team, which will review and decide on the PR/issue. labels Sep 2, 2017
+C-tracking-issue Category: An issue tracking the progress of sth. like the implementation of an RFC T-lang Relevant to the language team, which will review and decide on the PR/issue. labels Sep 2, 2017

 @nikomatsakis nikomatsakis added WG-traits Working group: Traits, https://internals.rust-lang.org/t/announcing-traits-working-group/6804 E-needs-mentor T-compiler Relevant to the compiler team, which will review and decide on the PR/issue. labels Sep 15, 2017